raguay/DropboxConnect/README.md

 - Get a public sharable link for a file or directory from Dropbox.
 - Browse the Dropbox files from the cloud server.
-- Full copying of files/directories from cloud to local file system works.
+- Download and upload files from Dropbox to your local file system.
+- Rename files in Dropbox.
+- Move files from the same Dropbox account to another location in the same account.
+- Delete files in Dropbox.

+### Features in the Works

+- Checksum checking of file transfers.
+- Documenting the code.